davidbenque/CFS-m-/README.md

 [^12]: Manchanda, P., Ansari, A., & Gupta, S. (1999).
 The “shopping basket”: A model for multicategory purchase incidence decisions. *Marketing Science*, 18(2), 95-114.
 [^13]: [http://pubchem.ncbi.nlm.nih.gov/compound/23672308](http://pubchem.ncbi.nlm.nih.gov/compound/23672308)
 [^14]: [http://www.thisamericanlife.org/radio-archives/episode/427/original-recipe/recipe](http://www.thisamericanlife.org/radio-archives/episode/427/original-recipe/recipe)
+[^15]:Mahajan, S. K., Prasad, A. S., Lambujon, J., Abbasi, A. A., Briggs, W. A., & McDonald, F. D. (1980).
+Improvement of uremic hypogeusia by zinc: a double-blind study. *The American journal of clinical nutrition*, 33(7), 1517-1521.
+[^16]:Henkin, R. I., Gill Jr, J. R., & Bartter, F. C. (1963).
+Studies on taste thresholds in normal man and in patients with adrenal cortical insufficiency: the role of adrenal cortical steroids and of serum sodium concentration. *Journal of Clinical Investigation*, 42(5), 727.
+[^17]:HENKIN, R. I., SCHECTER, P. J., FRIEDEWALD, W. T., DEMETS, D. L., & RAFF, M. (1976).
+A double blind study of the effects of zinc sulfate on taste and smell dysfunction. *The American journal of the medical sciences*, 272(3), 285-299.
+[^18]: Newton, I. (1704). *Opticks: or a treatise of the reflexions, refractions, inflexions and colours of light.*